stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

-At this point we might have forgotten what we actually wanted to do (at least to me, this happens annoyingly often), so we'll just quickly check out what our goal is:
+At this point we might have forgotten what we actually wanted to do (at least to me, this happens annoyingly often), so we'll just quickly check what our goal is:

 ```repl
 Tutorial.Functions2> :t impl_6